 There is always afternoon tea afterwards, and the choristers, organist and director of music will be available to discuss the music and answer any questions you may have.

-Our next Community Central is on Tuesday 29th April, at 6:30 pm.
+Our next Choral Evensong is on Sunday 14th September at 3:30 pm.

 Taking Care of Business

 We held our Annual General Meeting on Tuesday 11th March, 2014.
 The results of the elections were: